Vera Pagava: Career

-In the 1950s, Pagava's works are largely presented abroad, in Pittsburgh in 1952 (Pittsburgh International Exhibition of Contemporary Art.), in Brussels in 1953, Norway in 1954 (Oslo, Bergen Trondheim, with Janice Biala and Maria Helena Vieira da Silva), Wuppertal in 1955, Berlin in 1956, Lausanne in 1957, New York at the Meltzer Gallery in 1959.
+In the 1950s Pagava's works are largely presented abroad, in Pittsburgh in 1952 (Pittsburgh International Exhibition of Contemporary Art.), in Brussels in 1953, Norway in 1954 (Oslo, Bergen Trondheim, with Janice Biala and Maria Helena Vieira da Silva), Wuppertal in 1955, Berlin in 1956, Lausanne in 1957, New York City at the Meltzer Gallery in 1959.

 She created a monumental mural work for the Vatican City pavilion at the Brussels World's Fair in 1958.

-In 1966, she represented France at the 33rd Venice Biennale.
+In 1966 she represented France at the 33rd Venice Biennale.
 A room was dedicated to her watercolors.

-A large retrospective of her work is organized in 1968 at the Chateau de Ratilly, in Yonne, France.

-From 1972, Vera Pagava became the leading artist of the galerie Darial (rue de Beaune, Paris), founded by art dealer and close friend Thamar Tarassachvili.

-In 1979, her life-time companion, artist "Vano" Ivane Enoukidze, died.